 The eight Millennium Development Goals (MDGs) – which range from halving extreme poverty rates to halting the spread of HIV/AIDS and providing universal primary education, all by the target date of 2015 – form a blueprint agreed to by all the world’s countries and all the world’s leading development institutions.
 They have galvanized unprecedented efforts to meet the needs of the world’s poorest.
+The UN is also working with governments, civil society and other partners to build on the momentum generated by the MDGs and carry on with an ambitious post-2015 development agenda.
 From this site, explore the efforts of the UN and its partners for building a better world. ... more

 International Women’s Day, celebrated annually on 8 March, is an opportunity to review the challenges and achievements in the implementation of Millennium Development Goals for women and girls.
 “The evidence is clear: equality for women means progress for all,” Secretary-General Ban Ki-moon says in his message for the Day.
 Join the conversation using #IWD2014 and follow all the UN’s IWD events.